hawtio/hawtio/examples/keycloak-integration/README.md

             </authentication>
         </security-domain>

-* Install Keycloak adapter subsystem to your WildFly as described in [Keycloak documentation](http://www.keycloak.org) .

-* Add the `secure-deployment` section hawtio into `$JBOSS_HOME/standalone/configuration/standalone.xml`  to the keycloak subsystem.
+* Add the `<secure-deployment>` section to the `keycloak` subsystem in `$JBOSS_HOME/standalone/configuration/standalone.xml`.
 It should ensure that hawtio WAR is able to find the JAAS login modules.

         <subsystem xmlns="urn:jboss:domain:keycloak:1.1">
             <secure-deployment name="hawtio.war">